elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+* ``weight``: The number of index templates that have been deleted.
+* ``unit``: Always "ops".
+* ``success``: A boolean indicating whether the operation has succeeded.

 shrink-index
 ~~~~~~~~~~~~

 With the operation ``shrink-index`` you can execute the `shrink index API <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-shrink-index.html>`_.
 Note that this does not correspond directly to the shrink index API call in Elasticsearch but it is a high-level operation that executes all the necessary low-level operations under the hood to shrink an index.

-It supports the following parameters:
+Properties
+""""""""""

 * ``source-index`` (mandatory): The name of the index that should be shrinked.
 Multiple indices can be defined using the `Multi-target syntax <https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html>`_.
 * ``target-index`` (mandatory): The name of the index that contains the shrinked shards.
 If multiple indices match ``source-index``, one shrink operation will execute for every matching index.
 Each shrink operation will use a modified ``target-index``: the unique suffix of the source index (derived by removing the common prefix of all matching source indices) will be appended to ``target-index``.
 See also the example below.